Xianbei: Xianbei Confederation

 Throughout his reign, Tanshihuai aggressively raided the Han dynasty's northern borders, with his first recorded raid being in 156.
 In 166, he allied with the Southern Xiongnu and Wuhuan to attack Shaanxi and Gansu.
 These raids devastated the border commanderies and claimed many lives.
 Though the Han was able to repel them at times, they were concerned that they would not be able to subdue Tanshihuai.
 The Han attempted to appease him by offering him the title of King, but Tanshihuai rejected them and continued to harass their borders.
+By 168, there were annual raids on the Han frontier.

 In 177, Xia Yu, Tian Yan and the Southern Xiongnu chanyu, Tute Ruoshi Zhujiu led a force of 30,000 against the Xianbei.
 They were defeated and returned with only one-tenth of their original forces.
 A memorial made that year records that the Xianbei had taken all the lands previously held by the Xiongnu and their warriors numbered 100,000.
 Han deserters who sought refuge in their lands served as their advisers and refined metals as well as wrought iron came into their possession.
 Their weapons were sharper and their horses faster than those of the Xiongnu.
 Another memorial submitted in 185 states that the Xianbei were making raids on Han settlements nearly every year.

-Despite the constant raids, the loose Xianbei confederacy lacked the organization of the Xiongnu Empire, and they were struggling to sustain their growing population.
-Tanshihuai died in 181 and was succeeded by his son, Helian, but he lacked his father's abilities and was killed in a raid on Beidi during the last years of Emperor Ling of Han.
-Helian's son, Qianman was too young at the time of his father's death, so the chieftains elected his nephew, Kuitou, to succeed him.
-Once Qianman came of age, however, he challenged his cousin to succession, destroying the last vestiges of unity among the Xianbei.